google/omaha/doc/DeveloperSetupGuide.md

 The following packages are required to build Omaha:
   * A copy of the Omaha source code.
 This can be done by cloning this repository.
   * Microsoft Visual Studio 2015 Update 3.
-The free Visual Studion Community edition is sufficient to build.
+The free Visual Studio Community edition is sufficient to build.
     * The Express Editions are not sufficient - they do not include ATL/MFC headers or libraries, which Omaha requires.
   * ATL Server headers
     * Download [here](http://atlserver.codeplex.com).
 Omaha needs this library for regular expression support.